ejones77/portfolio-site/content/portfolio/spotify-listening/index.md

 ---
 *"Speaker Drivers" by DeclanTM is licensed under CC BY 2.0.*<br><br>

-After requesting my lifetime [listening history](https://support.spotify.com/us/article/understanding-my-data/) from Spotify, I used the [Spotify API](https://developer.spotify.com/documentation/web-api) to supplement the intial dataset with features for each track, artist, and album.
+After requesting my lifetime <a href="https://support.spotify.com/us/article/understanding-my-data/" target="_blank">listening history</a> from Spotify, I used the <a href="https://developer.spotify.com/documentation/web-api" target="_blank">Spotify API</a> to supplement the intial dataset with features for each track, artist, and album.
 Using pandas and plotly, I cleaned and visualized 38 columns and 179,000+ rows.

 Here are some of my favorite charts from the project:
 <br><br>